FIT BODY

 • Favorite poses should be chosen by the athlete to accentuate their symmetry & musculature.
 Note: NO Bodybuilding, most muscular, or Men's Physique poses are permitted in Classic.

-MENS PHYSIQUE Overview Athletes wear conventional board shorts cut ABOVE the knee.
+The head judge will instruct you to complete mandatory (muscularity) poses.
+You may be asked to do these several times and out of order later in the round.Athletes wear conventional board shorts cut ABOVE the knee.
 11″ inseam or slightly shorter is allowable.
 Athletes wearing board shorts at mid thigh length may be scored down.
 Physique divisions are height based and split according to athlete numbers keeping events competitive but fair.
 One hand shall be placed on the hip on all quarter turns to differentiate from bodybuilding.
 No bodybuilding poses allowed.

-MENS PHYSIQUE Judging Criteria
+MENS PHYSIQUE JUDGING CRITERIA

 Competitors are lean, fit, and muscular yet do not have the muscle mass or extreme leanness required for the Bodybuilding Division.

-Round #1 - Symmetry & Muscle Tone
+Round #1 - SYMMETRY & MUSCLE TONE

-Round #2 - Presentation
+Round #2 - PRESENTATION

 Physical Criteria that judges are looking for is a lean, fit, muscular physique that is balanced and